A Unified FPT Framework for Crossing Number Problems: Computing drawings for positive instances

 \section{Computing drawings for positive instances}

-In this section, we prove the following result. \begin{theorem}\apxmark For every positive instance of the \MDCN{} problem, we can compute a representation of the corresponding drawing, of size the size $n$ of the input graph times a polynomial in $s+c+p+q+\lambda(r)$, without overhead in the runtime compared to \Cref{thm:mainmod}. \end{theorem}
+In this section, we prove the following result. \begin{theorem} For every positive instance of the \DCREM{} problem, we can compute a representation of the corresponding drawing, of size the size $n$ of the input graph times a polynomial in $c+s+r+p+q$, in time $2^{\poly(c+s+r+p+q)}\cdot\delta(\OO(s+r)c)\cdot n^2$ (i.e., without overhead compared to the runtime of the quadratic-time algorithm in \Cref{thm:main}). \end{theorem}